tc10815/BronxZooGuide/readme.md

 Our app would offer a smarter interface than any of these three apps.
 By using GPS and pointing with a compass, navigation should be easier and less restrictive.
 Links to the Encyclopedia of Life and Wikipedia also offer a much deeper dive than the other three audio guide solutions.

 ## 5. What technologies, APIs etc will you be using to develop this solution?
 Provide links and explanations.
-- Some kind of data management solution (probably XML)
-  - Probably not Firebase because Firebase wants to be paid for real life usage, and this is a free app.
+- Animal data will be stored locally and included in APK as an XML file
+- Images and audio files will be included in APK, although highly compressed
 - Some kind of tracking (probably Google Analytics)
 - A Map API of some kind (for compasses and/or map)
-- Sound Playing API (could be Soundcloud)
+- Sound Playing API
+- Intents will be used to launch web browsers for sources and email if users want to submit information